KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 This is why the pull request instructions are different.
 * As a DjangoCon US website maintainer, we are able to fetch updates made to the DjangoCon US website repo into a hidden folder named .git in our local development environment.
 These updates will include branches made directly to the DjangoCon US website repo, but they will not include branches made through a fork, because they come from outside of the origin.
 * Branches made through a fork need to be pulled individually into our local development environment.
+* The branches in the .git folder will be remote-tracking branches and can be referred to aas <remote>/<branch>

 </td></tr>

 <tr><td width="30%">